Decision Maker: Cabinet Member for Planning, Highways, Transport and Waste

 Is Key decision?: No

 Is subject to call in?: Yes

-Changes to Department for Transport (DfT) rules for funding highway maintenance have been introduced through its Incentive Fund to encourage local authorities to embed the use of asset management techniques into their management of highway maintenance and decision making around funding and priorities.
-The main aim of the asset management approach being encouraged by DfT is to use appropriate levels of information to clearly link investment decisions with an understanding of what that means in terms of outcomes.
-An increasing proportion of DfT maintenance funding provided to the County Council will be based on its ability to evidence that it has fully adopted the use of asset management methodology.
-If it does not, and not progress to the highest rating, Band 3, it will receive £4.6m less in capital funding in each year from 2018/19.
+Changes to the Department for Transport (DfT) rules for funding highway maintenance have been introduced through its incentive fund to encourage local authorities to embed the use of asset management techniques into their management of highway maintenance and decision making around funding and priorities.
+The main aim of the asset management approach being encouraged by the DfT is to clearly link investment decisions with an understanding of what that means in terms of outcomes.
+In January 2016, Kent assessed itself as a Band 1 authority for incentive fund purposes.
+If Kent cannot evidence that it has fully adopted the use of asset management and methodology and in doing so progressed to Band 3, it will receive £13m less in capital funding over the next four years.

 The authority needs to introduce and adopt a lifecycle planning (for roads only) and manage investment on that basis.
 The authority also needs to publish an asset management “policy” describing how asset management principles will support KCC’s strategic objectives and strategy that clearly links the highway asset management approach with the corporate vision.

 The approval of both documents will enable the council to conform to these requirements.